nextcloud/documentation/admin_manual/configuration_server/js_css_asset_management_configuration.rst

 JavaScript and CSS Asset Management
 ===================================

-In production environments, JavaScript and CSS files are delivered in a concatenated and compressed format.
+In production environments, JavaScript and CSS files should be delivered in a concatenated and compressed format.

-ownCloud creates individual JavaScript and CSS files and saves them in a folder called 'assets' in the web root.
-This folder must be owned by the web server user and is used for static delivery of these files.
+ownCloud can automatically collect all JavaScript and CSS files, aggregate and compress them to then save the result in a folder called 'assets' which can be found in the folder where ownCloud has been installed.
+This folder must be owned by the web server user and will be used for static delivery of these files.

 Parameters